Leading Action for Healthy Rivers: Thames21’s flagship training course

 Leading Action for Healthy Rivers is much more than picking up litter

-Our flagship course gives you everything you need to plan and run safe, effective, enjoyable waterway improvement events as well as champion healthy rivers.
+Our flagship course gives you everything you need to plan and run safe, effective and enjoyable events that improve the health of of waterways in your community.

 Accreditation: